jodata997/Identify-Customer-Segements/README.md

 - matplotlib
 - scikit-learn

-You will also need to have software installed to run and execute an iPython Notebook
+You will also need to have software installed to run and execute an iPython Notebook.

 # Code
 The code is provided in the Identify_Customer_Segments.ipynb Jupyter-notebook file.